leafpool243/xkb-keyboards/docs/qtq.md

 <dead_belowdot> <dead_circumflex> <U>        :"Ụ̂"
 ```

 5. Log out and log back in.
 You should then be able to find the layouts in your keyboard settings.  *It is possible that you may have to step (3) whenever you update your system.*  Please be aware of this!
-If this does happen, you may want take the chance to update the backups of `base.xml` and `evdev.xml` as well.
+If this does happen, you may want take the opportunity to update the backups of `base.xml` and `evdev.xml` as well.